Garllon/ruby-mentorship/lessons/setup.md

+# Setup

-## Setup
+## English

 ### For MacOS and Windows User

-1. Install Docker Desktop if you are using Windows or MacOs as operating system.
-(Docker Desktop)[https://www.docker.com/products/docker-desktop]
+1. Install (Docker Desktop)[https://www.docker.com/products/docker-desktop] if you are using MacOS or Windows as operating system.
 2. Set up a new directory for your coding journey (remember it's name and where it's located)
-3. Execute `docker pull garllon/mentorship` on a console (Windows: Cmd or PowerShell; MacOS: Termnial)
+3. Execute `docker pull garllon/mentorship` on a console (Windows: Cmd or PowerShell; MacOS: Terminal)
 4. Open `Docker for Desktop` by clicking on this icon ![Config Code Folder](/screenshots/DockerIcon.png).
     - MacOS: It is in the top right corner.
-    - Windows: Is is in the right bottom corner.
+    - Windows: It is in the right bottom corner.
-5. Configure your new directory in Docker Desktop
+5. Configure your new directory from step 2 in Docker Desktop
     1. First click on the gear
     2. Then Resources and File Sharing
     3. Click the `⊕` Button